scgupta/scgupta.github.io/tech/_posts/microservices/2020-03-15-python-microservices-03-effective-canonical-logging-across-services.md

 ### Log Configuration for multicasting:

-Python's standard [logging](https://docs.python.org/3/library/logging.html){:target="_blank" rel="nofollow"} package documentation has an excellent [HOWTO](https://docs.python.org/3/howto/logging.html){:target="_blank" rel="nofollow"} guide and [Cookbook](https://docs.python.org/3/howto/logging-cookbook.html){:target="_blank" rel="nofollow"}.
+Python's standard [logging](https://docs.python.org/3/library/logging.html){:target="_blank" rel="noopener nofollow"} package documentation has an excellent [HOWTO](https://docs.python.org/3/howto/logging.html){:target="_blank" rel="noopener nofollow"} guide and [Cookbook](https://docs.python.org/3/howto/logging-cookbook.html){:target="_blank" rel="noopener nofollow"}.
 These are rich sources of information, and doesn't leave much to add.
 Following are some of the best practices:

 - Do NOT use ROOT logger directly through `logging.debug()`, `logging.error()` methods directly because it is easy to overlook their default behavior.
 - Do NOT use module loggers of variety `logging.getLogger(__name__)` because any complex project will require controlling logging through configuration (see next point).
 These may cause surprise if you forget to set `disable_existing_loggers` to false or overlook how modules are loaded and initialized.
 If use at all, call `logging.getLogger(__name__)` inside function, rather than outside at the beginning of a module.